Industry in Eve Online

 To research a blueprint, you simply need to place it in the square on the industry tab as shown below.
 Press the ME or PE research tab (ME is the one currently highlighted in the image) and chose the number of job runs you wish to run concurrently.
 The number of ME levels raised is the same as the number of jobs completed.

 From the image, you can see that this blueprint requires no input materials which is true for most Tech 1 blueprints.
 You also see that the job duration is just over 4 days and 3 hours.
 The time it takes to run each job increases exponentially as the ME/PE level increases, so going from ME 0 to ME 1 takes much less time than going from ME 8 to ME 9 as shown in the image.
-Finally, the total job cost is just above the start button which is the price in ISK it takes to complete the total number of jobs.
+Finally, the total job cost is just above the start button which is the price in ISK it takes to complete the number of runs selected.

 Effect of Skills on Blueprint Research Jobs.

 The skill Metallurgy increases the research speed by 5% per level for ME research and the skill Research increases the research speed by 5% per level for PE research.
+Advanced Industry also reduces all research times by 3% per level.

 You can also have multiple jobs running simultaneously.
 To do so you need to train the skill Laboratory Operation to get one additional research slot per level followed by Advanced Laboratory Operation which also gets you one additional research slot per level.